nomad-coe/nomad/docs/howto/develop/setup.md

 This mimics the tests and checks that the GitLab CI/CD will perform.

 If you are migrating an old merge request to a formatted one, please see find the migration guide [here](../migrate-to-autoformatter.md)

+#### Custom pytest options

+##### `--celery-inspect-timeout`

+To ensure that all tests are independent despite reusing the same queue and workers, the `worker` fixture cleans up all running tasks after the test.
+This involves by default a timeout of one second, which accumulates over all tests using that fixture.
+In one local development environment this made a difference of about 14 min vs. 7 min without the timeout.

+If you want to speed up your local testing, you can use `pytest --celery-inspect-timeout 0.1` to shorten the timeout to a tenth of a second.
+Be aware that this might leave tasks running, which can affect later tests.

+##### `--fixture-filters`

+You may want to run only tests that use a specific fixture, e.g. if you are editing that fixture.
+For example, to run only tests with the `worker` fixture, use `pytest --fixture-filters worker`.
+If you list more than one, all of them must be requested by the test to be included.

+You can also negate a fixture by prefixing its name with `!`.
+For example, to run all tests that do not depend on the `worker` fixture, use `pytest --fixture-filters '!worker'` (quotes are needed for `!`).

+Note that if `test1` depends on `fixture1`, and `fixture1` depends on `fixture2`, then `test1` also depends on `fixture2`, even though it was not explicitly listed as a parameter.

 ### Frontend tests